mkasuboski/100-days-of-code/log.md

 ### Day 2 April 17th 2020

 **Today's Progress**:I spent about two hours and finished the intro to CSS on freecodecamp.
 I think I finally understand CSS!

+### Day 3 April 18th 2020

+**Today's Progress**: I'll be honest, not much was learned today except for the fact that sometimes a married man must defer to his wife.
+I spent a few minutes and started applied design learning, but the rest will have to wait until tomorrow.